kjmckinley/weather-dashboard/README.md

 # Weather Dashboard
-This application is meant to serve as a simple local weather dashboard in which the user can enter their city in a search-field and a 5-day forcast will be displayed for that city.
+This application is meant to serve as a simple local weather dashboard in which the user can enter their city in a search-field and a 5-day forecast will be displayed for that city.
 If the user enters another city, then the previous city will be set aside as a clickable button, using local storage, that they can revisit at any time.

 ## User Story